Faculty and Leadership

 Dr. Stacey is the former Associate Provost at Houston Baptist University, and was the first Dean of the HBU Honors College.
 Prior to HBU, Dr. Stacey served as Associate Professor in Regent University’s Robertson School of Government and as founding Chairman of the Department of Government at Patrick Henry College.
 He has taught courses in Presidential Studies, National Security, Intelligence and Counterterrorism, and Political Theory.
 His current research focuses on the inherent tension between liberty and security and how these two vital interests can be balanced in an age of modern terrorism.
 His previous publications include Sir William Blackstone and Common Law, in addition to a host of articles and reviews on topics ranging from intelligence oversight to presidential elections.
 He received his Ph.D. in Government at the University of Virginia in 1998.

-Dr. Bartel is a husband, father, writer, and educator originally from California.
-He holds a PhD in Divinity from the University of St. Andrews and a Master of Fine Arts in Creative Writing from Seattle Pacific University.
-His written work has appeared in many periodicals, including Christianity and Literature, Pilgrimage, Saint Katherine Review, Relief, The Other Journal, Transpositions, and Windhover, and he has recently contributed chapters to Last Things: Ends and Endings in Literature and Theology (Peter Lang, 2015) and Joss Whedon and Religion (MacFarland, 2013).
-He has published two collections of poems, The Martyr, The Grizzly, The Gold (Damascene Press, 2012), and Arroyos: Sijo and Other Poems (Mariscat Press, 2015), which was named a “Book of 2015” by the Scottish Poetry Library.
+Dr. Bartel holds a PhD in Divinity from the University of St. Andrews and a Master of Fine Arts in Poetry from Seattle Pacific University.
+His essays and poems have appeared in Christianity and Literature, Notes & Queries, Pilgrimage, Saint Katherine Review, and Windhover.
+Timothy's academic specialty is the poetry of Henry Wadsworth Longfellow, and he is the author Glimpses of Her Father's Glory: Deification and Divine Light in Longfellow's "Evangeline" (Wipf & Stock, 2019).
+Timothy has also published three collections of poems, including Aflame But Unconsumed (Kelsay Books, 2019), and Arroyos: Sijo and Other Poems (Mariscat Press, 2015), which was named a “Book of 2015” by the Scottish Poetry Library.
 He is one of the founding faculty members of The College at The Saint Constantine School, helping shape the writing and literature curriculum.

 Melissa Neacsu has a Bachelor of Science in Mathematics with departmental honors from the University of Oregon and the Donald Clark Honors College.
 She has taught lab classes in Statistics for Business Majors, College Algebra, and General Math at the University of Oregon and Oregon State University.
 She is the author, alongside Dr. Shlomo Libeskind, of the text Non-Euclidean Geometry Topics to Accompany Euclidean and Transformational Geometry, a supplemental geometry text that has been used at the University of Georgia.